Taiwan vows counter-attack if Chinese forces enter its territory | Law-Order

 U.S. warships and those from allied nations such as Britain and Canada have routinely sailed through the Taiwan Strait in recent years, including two U.S. Navy warships last week.
 Taiwan's armed forces are well-equipped but dwarfed by China's.
 Tsai is overseeing a modernisation programme and has made increasing defence spending a priority.

 China has not ruled out using force to bring the island under its control.
 Taipei rejects Beijing's sovereignty claims, saying that the People's Republic of China has never ruled the island and that only Taiwan's people can decide their future.
-(Reporting By Yimou Lee; Additional reporting by Ben Blanchard, and Eduardo Baptista in Beijing; Editing by Stephen Coates and Mark Heinrich)
+(Reporting By Yimou Lee; Additional reporting by Ben Blanchard, and Eduardo Baptista in Beijing; and Michael Martina and Jeff Mason in Washington; Editing by Stephen Coates, Mark Heinrich and Nick Macfie)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)